seifeakalu/NodeJsAttendance/README.md

-#### Then test the application file go to routs and check the available route
+#### Then to test the application file go to routes and check the available route

 # DEPENDENCIES